-OSGi has some good concept and benefits, yet because of individual independent bundles versioning could be an issue.
+OSGi has some good concepts and benefits, yet because of individual independent bundles versioning could be an issue.
 This could be one major disadvantage of using this framework over others.
-However, it is worth investing some time on this framework because of the benefits of modularity and isolated class loading that are important concepts for a developer.
-Read this article to know more about what you should and shouldn’t be learning about OSGi.
+However, it is worth investing some time in this framework because of the benefits of modularity and isolated class loading which are important concepts for a developer.

 Drools is a popular Business Rules Management System.
-It has a Business Rules Engine (BRE), authoring, a rules management application and runtime support for Decision and Notation models.
-The rules management app is called as the Drools workbench.
+It has a Business Rules Engine (BRE), authoring, a rules management application, and runtime support for Decision and Notation models.
+The rules management app is called the Drools workbench.
 The project is backed by RedHat and JBoss.
 With Drools, developers can easily separate the data from business logic.
-The two main steps in Drools are –
+The two main steps in Drools are:

 The most important feature of Drools is that new rules can be removed and added at any time without restarting the server.

-Drools is apt choice for applications that rely on a lot of conditions for some action to happen.
-For example, to check if a person is eligible for upgrading his plan or not, there are certain set rules – for example, is the customer existing, the customer’s bill amount is greater than the certain limit and so on.
+Drools is an apt choice for applications that rely on a lot of conditions for some action to happen.
+For example, to check if a person is eligible for upgrading his plan or not, there are certain set rules – for example, if the customer exists, the customer’s bill amount is greater than the certain limit, and so on.
 These rules can be defined as a decision table rather than hard coding them in the code.
-Any changes would then not need another build, complete testing or redeployment!
+Any changes would then not need another build, complete testing, or redeployment!